A Stochastic Origin of Spacetime Non-Commutativity: Conclusions

 In both cases, we illustrated our results by focusing on a model with a discrete time coordinate and continuous space coordinates.
 Here, we assumed that the dynamics in the time coordinate was governed by a Poisson process with jump size $\kappa$.
 In this example, we were able to mimic the properties of the $\kappa$-Minkowski non-commutative space-time.
 In section \ref{sec:PathIntegral}, we saw that the non-commutativity relation of this model could be obtained in this specific example.
 Then, in section \ref{sec:Leibniz} we saw that various deformations of the Leibniz rule could be obtained depending on whether the trajectory was assumed to be left- or right-continuous.
 We then pointed out that this choice for the left or right limit corresponds to a choice of basis for the $\kappa$-Poincar\'e algebra.

 We note that, as shown by eqs.~\eqref{eq:CommutatorSpacetime} and \eqref{eq:LeibnizDisc}, the non-commutative features that were obtained in this work arise due to the discreteness of the model.
+In the examples, the discreteness was imposed in a stochastic way using a Poisson process, as this provides a natural way to implement the required discreteness.
+Moreover, from the stochastic analysis perspective, it has the advantage of being a semi-martingale, such that one can integrate along the process, with a quadratic variation given by the suggestive structure relation $\rd[x,x]=\kappa^{-1} \rd x$.
+It remains an open question, however, whether the implementation using a Poisson process is essential for recovering the models of spacetime non-commutativity studied in the literature.

-In the examples the discreteness was imposed in a stochastic way using a Poisson process, as this provides an easy way to implement the required discreteness.
-The implementation by a stochastic model has the advantage that the discreteness, and thus the non-commutativity, may appear for any value of the proper time $\tau$, whereas a deterministic implementation would predetermine the times $\tau_k$ at which the discreteness occurs.
+The implementation of the discreteness using a stochastic model has the advantage that the discreteness, and thus the non-commutativity, may appear for any value of the proper time $\tau$, whereas a deterministic implementation would predetermine the times $\tau_k$ at which the discreteness occurs.
 As the dynamics is continuous in between these points, the non-commutativity only occurs at these predetermined points.
 Moreover, the choice for a Poisson process, may not only be argued by the fact that it is one of the most elementary discrete-time stochastic processes, but also by the fact that the Poisson process allows for a Lorentz invariant embedding in the spacetime, as pointed out within the causal sets program \cite{Bombelli:1987aa,Surya:2019ndm}.